hufeng/node-dubbo/docs/guide/dubboForNode/ImplementingServices.md

 Dubbo handles HTTP routes and most plumbing for you, but implementing the actual business logic is still up to you.

-You always register your implementation on the `DubboRouter`.
-We recommend to create a file `connect.ts` with a registration function in your project:
+You always register your implementation on the DubboRouter.
+We recommend to create a file dubbo.ts with a registration function in your project:

 ```ts